 Walter Langley 1852-1922

 Walter Langley is one of the finest watercolourists the UK has ever produced, never mind of the Newlyn school, and certainly in his ability to capture the human form convincingly in that medium, he is unsurpassed.
+We had the privilege of celebrating Walter Langley in Channel 5's Watercolour Challenge.
+Penlee Gallery is holding a Walter Langley centenary exhibition from May to Oct 2022.

 Walter Langley was born on 8th June 1852 in Birmingham.
 At the age of 5 he entered the Hurst Street Unitarian Mission School, where 500 children were taught in two large rooms.
 Not an auspicious start but Walter showed an early acumen for drawing and painting which was spotted by the gifted head, W Wade.
 At the suggestion of Wade and financed by his mother who took in laundry to pay the tuppence a week required, Langley aged 11, started evening classes at Birmingham School of Design where he was to gather an impressive haul of prizes each year.
 In 1865, after an odd consultation with a Phrenologist that confirmed his suitability, he was apprenticed to the lithographer, AH Biermann.
 In 1873, whilst still working as a lithographer, Langley won a 2-year scholarship to the South Kensington Schools to study design, lodging in Godfrey Street in Chelsea.
 He revelled in the freedom to explore the South Kensington Museums, galleries, and West End theatres which he thoroughly enjoyed, recalling this period later as one of the happiest of his life.
 He also showed for the first time at the Royal Birmingham Society of Artists, 3 works in their Spring exhibition, and enjoyed his first trip to the southwest; a sketching tour in Devon.